GuenterQuast/mPIXdaq/README.md

 Now everything is set up to enjoy your miniPIX EDU.
 Just run the *Python* program from any working directory.
   ``run-mPIXdaq.py``

-If you record any data, the path to the  output file is relative to the current working directory.
+If you plan to record data, note that the path to the  output file is relative to the current working directory.

-*Note* that the *pypixet* initialization is set up to write log-files and co figuration data to the directory */tmp/mPIX/*.
+*Note* that the *pypixet* initialization is set up to write log-files and configuration data to the directory */tmp/mPIX/*.

 It is also worth noting that on some systems the current directory, ".", needs to be in the `LD_LIBRARY_PATH` so that the *Python* interface *pypixet*  finds all *C* libraries.
 This is achieved by the first line in the Python script ``run_mPIXdaq.py``.
 Starting the *Python* script